mkazhdan/ExteriorPoissonRecon/README.md

 <dt>[<b>--trimDensity</b> &lt;<i>trimming density</i>&gt;]</dt>
 <dd>
-This optional non-negative floating point value specifies the density that must be met by some point on a connected component of the reconstruction for the connected component to be kept.<br>
+This optional floating point value specifies the density that must be met by some point on a connected component of the reconstruction for the connected component to be kept.<br>
-The argument is iengored if the <b>--density</b> argument is not provided.<br>
+The argument is ignored if the <b>--density</b> argument is not provided.<br>
 The default value for this argument is 0.0.
 </dd>